• Skip to primary navigation

 • Statistics feedback is useful for queries where the data volume being processed is stable over time.

-• During query execution optimizer estimates are compared to execution statistic: if they vary significantly then a new plan will be chosen for subsequent executions
+• During query execution, optimizer estimates are compared to execution statistics: if they vary significantly then a new plan will be chosen for subsequent executions

-• So the subsequent plan are changed based on Statistics feedbac
+• So the subsequent plan is changed based on statistical feedback

 With 12c